lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

     :branch: Git branch to fetch for the build. (default: master)
     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in minutes before aborting build. (default: 10)
+    :gerrit_trigger_file_paths: Override file paths which can be used to filter which file modifications will trigger a build.
+    :gerrit_verify_triggers: Override Gerrit Triggers.
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
     :openstack: Packer template uses an OpenStack builder (default: true).
     :openstack-cloud: Sets OS_CLOUD variable to the value of this parameter.